codyorr4-roblox/Osier-Framework/README.md

-# Lanky-Framework for roblox
+# Osier-Framework for roblox
-A very slim framework used to simplify Initiation, Datastores and Remotes.
+A very small framework used to simplify Initiation, Datastores and Remotes.

 _dont forget to report bugs or to provide feedback_

 # Why use the lanky framework?

 ## Open source and flexible
-* Lanky is practically a base for your very own framework
+* Osier is practically a base for your very own framework
-* Server/Client modules are provided to aid readability, usability and to fine tune the initiation order.
-* Developers can easily add extra functionality to the Server/Client modules.
+* Developers can easily add extra functionality.
 * Compatible with every type of game

 ## Automatic loading/saving and Remote utilities
 * Player Data Loading, Caching and Autosaving are handled automatically, you just provide Default Data for new players
 * Player Data is replicated automatically to the client.
-* SessionLocking is implemented and data cannot be overriden with old data and exploiters can't duplicate data.
+* Session Locking is implemented.
-* Optimized Backups
+* Optimized Backups **[unfinished]**
-* Lanky doesn't use a network request everytime you want to get/update a value from datastores. (because it caches the players data)
+* Osier doesn't use network request everytime you want to get/update a value from datastores. (because it caches the players data)
-* Reset data, add data or remove data.
+* Reset data, add data or remove data easily.
 (Default data and players data will be reconciled upon joining)
 * Add core leaderstats and/or custom leaderboards that automatically update when you change players data. **[unfinished]**
-* Remotes are more convenient to use
+* Remotes are more convenient to setup and faster to use.
-* Setup remotes faster

 ***